Poha Kea Point 4

 No analysis available

-I searched for STR-related terms such as short-term rental allowed, vacation rental allowed, NUC, TVU, or minimum-stay rules.
-None were found in the public remarks, so there is no evidence that STRs are allowed.
+I searched for short-term rental indicators such as STR allowed, vacation rental allowed, NUC/TVU, or hotel-style rental references, and found none.
+Based on the public remarks alone, there is no evidence that short-term rentals are allowed.

 No analysis available